Nell Gwynn House: History

 In the 1840s, there was a house on the site of Nell Gwynn House in which the member of parliament George Thompson lived.
 A blue plaque added to the side of the present building in 2013 commemorates Thompson being visited there in 1846 by the notable American Frederick Douglass.

 At the beginning of the 20th century, this area of Chelsea contained run-down or derelict housing, and by the 1930s the area was being redeveloped.
 The Victoria County History notes that by the end of the decade the district was "filled with housing for the better off, a curious mixture of select, consciously picturesque low houses and enormous and forbidding blocks of flats, either cautiously Art Deco or approximately neoGeorgian in style."
 It continues:

-With a footprint forming a giant capital W, the building's geometric design is Cubist, making use of Egyptian, Aztec, and Mayan patterns and materials.
+With a footprint forming a giant capital W, the building's geometric design is mostly Art Deco, but making use of Egyptian, Aztec, and Mayan patterns and materials.
 From the outset, each apartment had built-in central heating, there was a restaurant in the basement, a hairdressing salon, and a bar in the lobby.